 I provide high end acoustic drum tracks using industry standard recording gear, boutique drum sets and legendary snares.
 I have worked with The Goo Goo Dolls and Lou Gramm, as well as several singer/songwriters and bands.

 Mike Lasaponara is a professional drummer from Rochester, New York.
 Over the past fifteen years, he has worked, played and toured with acts including The Goo Goo Dolls, Lou Gramm, Cute Is What We Aim For, and Roses Are Red.
-He has vast experience with both live and session work, writing, arranging, and teaching privately.
+He has over 20 years of experience with both live and session work, writing, arranging, and teaching privately.